 Very close to Central Park you have the Trump Tower, and from there, a myriad of stores, malls and tourist attractions such as the Empire State Building, St. Patrick's Cathedral, Rockefeller Center, the MET, the Public Library and below, the Flatiron Building, the first skyscraper in New York.
 By the way, if what really brings you to New York is shopping, don't miss Woodbury Commons, the best outlets in New York.

-Top five stores and storefronts
+Top five stores and window displays

-- The famous Tiffany & Co jewelry store: in addition to its several floors of luxurious jewelry, it has recently opened a cafeteria on its top floor so that you can finally fulfill that "breakfast with diamonds".
+- The famous Tiffany & Co jewelry store: in addition to its several floors of luxurious jewelry, it has recently opened a cafeteria on its top floor so you can finally fulfill that "breakfast with diamonds".

 - Saks Fifth Avenue: a shopping mall with incredible window displays where you will lose track of time.